-Six men from Mobile, where Mardi Gras celebrations had been held as early as 1708 and parades since 1831, stepped in.
+Six men from Mobile, where Mardi Gras celebrations had been held as early as 1708, stepped in.
 Together with thirteen New Orleanians, they founded the first Mardi Gras organization and named it for a reference to “Comus with his Crew” from John Milton’s poem, “A Mask Presented at Ludlow-Castle.”
 In Roman mythology, Comus was the God of mirth and revelry.
 A follower of Dionysius, he was represented as a drunken youth bearing a torch.
 In Milton’s poetic masque, Comus is a rascal, the son of wine God Baachus and Circe, daughter of the Sun.

 With a little whimsy and archaic spelling, the Mobile Six formed the Mystick Krewe of Comus, and in 1857 they paraded by torchlight on Mardi Gras evening on two mule-drawn floats.

-They decided the parade wasn’t enough.
+The next year krewe members decided to expand.
 Comus wanted something grander to celebrate Mardi Gras, so they formed a secret society in keeping with their Masonic origins and issued 3,000 invitations to a Ball which became the event of the year for New Orleans society.
-The first Queen of Comus was Mildred Lee, Daughter of Confederate General Robert E. Lee (whose exploits are still venerated with a grand statue at the circle intersecting St. Charles and Howard Avenues.)
+The first Queen of Comus was Mildred Lee, Daughter of Confederate General Robert E. Lee (whose exploits are still venerated with a grand statue at the circle intersecting St. Charles and Howard Avenues).